axiomsci/crownlands.github.io/docs/clinical-assessment-preview/index.md

 This dataset preview supports evaluation of whether voice and multimodal models can move beyond transcription into clinical assessment.
 Each visit contains real, long-duration medical conversation between a physician, patient, and caregiver, paired with structured clinician-reported outcomes, or ClinROs: scores produced by the physician during or immediately after the visit.

 The core task is to convert real-world clinical dialogue into the kinds of measurements used in care and clinical trials.
-Some assessments are direct scoring tasks, where the model must identify answers and assign structured ratings.
+Some assessments are extraction tasks, where the model must identify answers and assign structured ratings.
 Others require clinical judgment: the model must follow a long interview, weigh patient and caregiver responses, and map the conversation onto a clinical rubric.

 This makes the dataset useful for training and evaluating models on a clinically important category of work: generating structured outcomes from real medical encounters.
 Models must listen across long visits, track multiple speakers and informants, and produce outputs that can be scored against physician ground truth.